-Decentralized Autonomous Organization or DAO has been making a fuzz lately.
-These are completely automated companies with less human interaction, i.e., a company or organization without a CEO or controlling authority.
+Decentralized Autonomous Organization, or DAO, has been making a fuzz lately.
+These are automated companies with less human interaction, i.e., a company or organization without a CEO or controlling authority.
 DAOs have been in the limelight lately.

 So here we answer your top 10 queries to enrich your knowledge about DAOs.

 Yes, it offers true decentralization, so a hierarchical management structure does not govern a decentralized autonomous organization.
 At the same time, it might be hard to control the group of like-minded people within a DAO since, in the democratic community, anyone can gather to contribute ideas and works.
 But it is possible to regulate or at least standardize the smart contracts in which the DAO rules are programmed.
 The creator of a DAO can use these rules to govern the DAO autonomously.

 Related article: What are the different types of DAOs?

 The two types of membership in decentralized autonomous organizations are token-based and share-based models.